-From now until August, you can go glamping there as part of a three-day experience designed by Off the Map Travel—a U.K.-based travel company that specializes in “soft adventure” programs.
-This summer marks the first time it’s offering the trip on the remote island chain populated by only 24,500 people, but it plans on hosting the trip every summer from here on out.
+This July and August, you can go glamping there as part of a three-day experience designed by Off the Map Travel—a U.K.-based travel company that specializes in “soft adventure” programs.
+This summer marks the second time it’s offering the trip on the remote island chain populated by only 24,500 people.

 “Northern Norway isn’t your usual Arctic glamping site.
 The temperature is mild here during the summer and the water is warm,” says Jonny Cooper, founder of Off the Map Travel, in a statement.
 “Plus having a backdrop of mountains and fjords creates a perfect setting for photography, conservation programs, and exploration by water and land.”

-Because the region experiences 24 hours of sunlight—also known as the “midnight sun”—in June and July, you’ll have plenty of daylight to enjoy the outdoors.
+Because the region experiences 24 hours of sunlight—also known as the “midnight sun”—you’ll have plenty of opportunity to enjoy the outdoors.
 Just be sure to pack an eye mask so you can actually get some sleep.

-For an additional fee, you can also opt into a “Fish Your Dish” experience, where you’ll catch your own dinner and learn foraging and wilderness techniques to prepare it, and a beach cleanup day guided by a naturalist to learn more about the effect of plastics in the ocean.
+For an additional fee, you can also opt into a “Fish Your Dish” experience, where you’ll catch your own dinner and learn foraging and wilderness techniques to prepare it.